On Information-Theoretic Measures of Predictive Uncertainty: Quantifying Predictive Uncertainty

 \section{Quantifying Predictive Uncertainty}

 We consider the canonical classification setting with inputs $\Bx \in \dR^D$ and targets $y \in \cY$, where $\cY$ is the set of all $K$ possible targets.
-The dataset $\cD$ is given, sampled i.i.d according to the data generating distribution.
+The dataset $\cD$ is given, sampled i.i.d. according to the data generating distribution.
 We consider deep neural networks as a class of probabilistic models that map an input $\Bx$ to the $K-1$ dimensional probability simplex $\Delta^{K-1} = \{\Bth \in \dR^K \mid \theta_k \geq 0 \ \forall k, \sum_{k=1}^K \theta_k = 1\}$.
 This mapping is defined as $f_{\Bw}: \dR^D \rightarrow \Delta^{K-1}$ for a model with parameters $\Bw$.
 The output of this mapping defines the distribution parameters of a categorical distribution, in the following referred to as the model's predictive distribution $p(y \mid \Bx, \Bw) = \text{Cat}(y; f_{\Bw}(\Bx)) = \text{Cat}(y; \Bth)$.

 The predictive distribution of a probabilistic model represents the uncertainty inherent in its predictions.
 When the probability mass is uniformly distributed across all possible outcomes, it denotes complete uncertainty about the prediction, whereas concentration on a single class indicates complete certainty.
 If we have access to the true data-generating model, denoted by parameters $\Bw^*$, the predictive distribution $p(y \mid \Bx, \Bw^*)$ captures the inherent and irreducible uncertainty in the prediction, often referred to as \emph{aleatoric uncertainty} (AU) \citep{Gal:16thesis, Kendall:17}.
 This assumes that the chosen model class can accurately represent the true predictive distribution, thus $p(y \mid \Bx) = p(y \mid \Bx, \Bw^*)$, which is a common and often necessary assumption \citep{Huellermeier:21}.
-The information-theoretic entropy $\ENT(\cdot)$ \citep{Shannon:48} of the true predictive distribution is a natural and universally accepted measure of AU, defined as However, we generally don't know the true model and have to choose parameters $\Bw$ out of all possible ones.
-Consequently, uncertainty arises due to the lack of knowledge about the true parameters of the model.
-This is called \emph{epistemic uncertainty} (EU) \citep{Apostolakis:90, Helton:93, Helton:97, Gal:16thesis}.
-An effective measure of predictive uncertainty should be consistent with Eq.~\eqref{eq:entropy} and capture both AU and EU, usually assumed to sum up to a \emph{total uncertainty} (TU).
+We will discuss how to interpret AU if we do not have access to $\Bw^*$ in Sec.~\ref{sec:cross_entropy}.
+The information-theoretic entropy $\ENT(\cdot)$ \citep{Shannon:48} of the true predictive distribution is a natural and universally accepted measure of AU, defined as